Dr. Uri Benoliel

 Dr. Uri Benoliel’s interests include: contract law; international business contracts; distribution, franchising and agency laws; law and economics.

-The Interpretation of Commercial Contracts: An Empirical Study, 69 Alabama Law Review 469 (2017).
+- The Course of Performance Doctrine in Commercial Contracts: An Empirical Analysis, 68 DePaul Law Review (forthcoming)

-Are Disclosures Really Standardized: An Empirical Analysis, Villanova Law Review (forthcoming).
+- Are Disclosures Really Standardized: An Empirical Analysis,62 Villanova Law Review 1 (2017)

 LAW AND ECONOMICS